Welcome to Norrbotten's museum

 The basis of building maintenance is a focus on character and style.
 But also that materials and methods with which the building was once constructed are used during renovation.
 You often have to compromise between today's building regulations and the choice of materials and execution at the time.
 If you find a good compromise, you also preserve the soul of the building.

-Do you need advice on questions about buildings and building maintenance?
-Perhaps you own a building and plan to implement measures?
-Feel free to contact the Norrbotten Museum's building antiques for tips and advice on how you can carry out your projects without jeopardizing the building's cultural-historical value and health.
+Do you need advice on issues related to buildings and building conservation?
+Do you own a building and plan to carry out measures?
+Please contact our building conservation experts for tips and advice on how you can carry out your projects without compromising the building's cultural and historical value and health.

 The first consultation is free of charge.

-We carry out tasks in the form of antiquarian participation when a building maintenance grant has been granted from the county board in accordance with the "Ordinance (SFS 2010:1121) on the management of valuable cultural environments".
+We carry out assignments in the form of antiquarian participation when the County Administrative Board has granted building conservation grants in accordance with the "Regulation (SFS 2010:1121) on the management of valuable cultural environments".

 We carry out cultural-historical investigations and analyzes of the built environment.
 The purpose of a cultural environment analysis is to identify and describe the cultural values of the built environment and to investigate how a planned exploitation affects the cultural environment.